Malekzie/Workshop5/Docs (robbie).md

 		before storing it in the database.
 This is useful when you want to ensure that the password is stored securely in the database.

+		It also has StaticDefinitions class for constants.
+Here, I've defined the constants that are used throughout the project.
+This is useful when you want to define constants that are used in multiple places in the project.

 ## Features

 	A cool new feature I found, was using a Global Using class that injects